gmBlahaj/infinikisser/README.md

-zero opimization. zero shits given, website thats literally just an infinite wall of 15 boykisser gifs
+Infinite wall of Boykisser Gifs (15 in total)

-dont expect anything goood
+Kinda shit so dont expect anything great